John Clarke (physicist): Research

 Clarke's research focuses on superconductivity and superconducting electronics, particularly in the development and application of superconducting quantum interference devices (SQUIDs), which are ultrasensitive detectors of magnetic flux.

 In 1985, Clarke, John M. Martinis (his Ph.D. student), and Michel Devoret (a postdoctoral researcher at the time) demonstrated the quantum behaviour of a Josephson junction.
 They showed that at low temperature, a macroscopic electronic state associated with superconductors underwent quantum tunnelling at zero voltage.
 The same year, by sending microwave pulses of the system, the resonances showed quantised energy levels.
 This experiment was the first evidence of circuit quantum electrodynamics, that would become later the basis for superconducting quantum computing.
 The work, which was recognized with the Nobel Prize in Physics in 2025, was largely funded by the Office of Basic Energy Sciences in the United States Department of Energy.

 Clarke has also worked in the application of SQUIDs configured as quantum-noise limited amplifiers to search for the axion, a possible component of dark matter.

+Recognition

+Clarke obtained an Alfred P. Sloan fellowship (1970) and a Guggenheim Fellowship (1977).